mylife-home/mylife-home-main/packages/mylife-home-ui/README.md

  - try to use self history instead of package ?
  - better webpack packaging (inline bundle, icons, ...) ??
  - spinner.gif is huge!
+ - BUG: seems that we can get components from offline instance!

 ## Client-side model